 Common Reasons Your Snake Plant’s Growth May Be Slow or Stunted

 Snake plants don’t need much water, and they like their soil to dry out in between waterings.
 Unfortunately, many people make the mistake of overwatering their snake plant, leading to a stressed plant that may also display signs of drooping or yellowing leaves or even the snake plant falling over.

 Lack of Light

-While snake plants can survive in dim corners and hallways, they will experience slower growth in these darker areas.
+While snake plants can survive in dim corners, hallways, and bedrooms, they will experience slower growth in these darker areas.
 Move your snake plant to a brighter area to increase the growth rate.

 Pests and Diseases